syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ##Split image

 The WebKit HTML converter supports avoiding image split between the PDF pages when converting HTML to PDF.
-You can prevent the image split by disabling the <i>SplitImages</i> property available in the <i>WebKitConverterSettings</i>.
+You can prevent the image split by disabling the ```SplitImages``` property available in the ```WebKitConverterSettings```.
 Refer to the following code snippet.

 {% tabs %}